Did you know there are 175 state parks in Florida?

 On the Interpretive Trail, you’ll pass many landmarks of the era.
 The Confederate Monument, a towering stone obelisk, remembers the fallen soldiers.
 Next, the Interpretive Center features short videos about the battle.

 As you continue along the trail, you will see actual artifacts from the war.
-The path of the trail along with informative signs wind through the thick forest, giving you the same sense of dread these soldiers must have felt on that day.
+The path of the trail along with informative signs winds through the thick forest, giving you the same sense of dread these soldiers must have felt on that day.

 Big Lagoon State Park